 Click the 'Play' button to read out loud this webpage content

 Vijaya Ganapati is regarded as the 14th among the 32 different forms of Ganapati.
-The word ‘Vijaya’ means ‘victory’.
-Hence Vijaya Ganapati is the ‘lord of victory’ or the ‘victorious lord’.
-He is red in complexion and is seated comfortably on his usual mount Mushika (rat).
+The word ‘Vijaya’ means ‘victory.’
+Hence, Vijaya Ganapati is the ‘lord of victory’ or the ‘victorious lord.’
+He is red in complexion and is seated comfortably on his usual mount Mooshika (rat).
 The mouse here is depicted as proportionate to the Lord himself in size and is actually seen trotting along quite fast, balancing the Lord on its back with consummate ease.
-Vijaya Ganapati has four hands and holds in the principal right hand, his favorite fruit mango, which is golden color.
-He has in his other three hands, his own broken tusk, a noose and an elephant goad.
+Vijaya Ganapati has four hands and holds in the principal right hand, his favorite fruit mango, which is a golden color.
+He has in his other three hands, his own broken tusk, a noose, and an elephant goad.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.